roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 the care of the flagship products for the company.
 I owned them.

-The development teams that I oversaw in Houston, Dallas, Austin, and Pune had some of the finest people I've ever had the pleasure with which to work.
+The development teams that I oversaw in Houston, Dallas, Austin, and Pune had some of the finest people with whom I've ever worked.
 Smart people.
 Dedicated people.
 Fun people.
 People with whom I had worked in the trenches.
 My view of the company from the software team made me think the company had a startup feel to it though the company had existed for eight